 Changes of a permanent or long-term nature must be handled by Customers and Services, Timetable.

-Applications for ad hoc capacity are submitted via Bane NOR's web portal BEST-K. This includes instructions on how the tool is used and the minimum information that is required for the application.
+Applications for ad hoc capacity are made via Bane NOR’s web portal BEST.
+This includes instructions on how the tool is used and the minimum information that is required for the application.

 Cf. the Railway Regulations, § 8-7.